Jamie956/Jamie956.github.io/post/angular.md

 ### Directives

+- Directives allow you to modify the behavior and display of DOM elements in a template.
+- Directives make it possible to add some conditional logic or otherwise modify the way the template behaves or is rendered.
+- The NgClass directive is able to add or remove CSS classes to and from the element.
+- The safe navigation operator ?. will silently fail and not display anything if the property is missing.

 - Angular favors putting logic and capabilities straight into the HTML markup of the application

 - NgIf gives an element the ability to conditionally render or be removed